Bromus tectorum: Characteristics of a resistant native community

-There is a positive correlation between native vegetation communities and biological soil crust (BSC).
+A positive correlation is seen between native vegetation communities and biological soil crust (BSC).
 BSC is composed of cyanobacteria, algae, lichens, and mosses living on the soil.
-In arid regions BSCs colonize the spaces in-between plants, increase the biodiversity of the area, are often the dominant cover, and are vital in ecosystem function.
-In addition to providing erosion control, BSC is vital for nutrient cycling and carbon fixing.
-Fire and trampling by cattle are the major threats to the BSC communities, and once disturbed it can take decades to centuries for BSC to reform.
-A decline in the health of the BSC community serves as an early warning indicator for Bromus tectorum invasion.
-If the BSC community is healthy then it will impede B. tectorum germination and reduce the likelihood of invasion.
-However, if there is a disturbance in the biological soil crust and downy brome is able to establish, then B. tectorum will impede the recovery of the BSC community.
+In arid regions, BSCs colonize the spaces between plants, increase the biodiversity of the area, are often the dominant cover, and are vital in ecosystem function.
+In addition to providing erosion control, BSC is vital for nutrient cycling and carbon fixation.
+Fire and trampling by cattle are the major threats to the BSC communities, and once disturbed, decades or even centuries may be needed for BSC to reform.
+A decline in the health of the BSC community serves as an early-warning indicator for B.s tectorum invasion.
+If the BSC community is healthy, then it will impede B. tectorum germination and reduce the likelihood of invasion.
+If a disturbance in the biological soil crust occurs, though, and B. tectorum is able to establish, then it will impede the recovery of the BSC community.

 Native perennial grasses have roots that often reach four feet into the soil.
-These roots provide organic matter, which feeds the soil organisms, who assist in water and nutrient cycling in arid ecosystems and improve soil quality.
-Bromus tectorum has a shallow spreading root system, which makes it much more efficient at absorbing moisture from light precipitation episodes and disrupts nutrient cycling.
-Several studies have shown that native plant biomass, especially that of bunchgrasses, negatively effects B. tectorum cover and biomass, suggesting that a diverse native perennial community will be more resistant to B. tectorum invasion.
+These roots provide organic matter, which feeds the soil organisms that assist in water and nutrient cycling in arid ecosystems and improve soil quality.
+Bromus tectorum has a shallow, spreading root system, which makes it much more efficient at absorbing moisture from light precipitation episodes and disrupts nutrient cycling.
+Several studies have shown that native plant biomass, especially that of bunchgrasses, negatively affects B. tectorum cover and biomass, suggesting that a diverse native perennial community is more resistant to B. tectorum invasion.

 Studies have identified Poa secunda, Pseudoroegneria spicata, and Achnatherum thurberianum as key grasses for B. tectorum resistance.
 The life strategies of these three grasses differ in such a way that they provide constant interaction and competition with B. tectorum.
-P. spicata, and A. thurberianum are deep rooted and complete most of their growth in the late spring, and P. secunda is shallow rooted and completes most of its growth in the late winter and early spring.
+P. spicata and A. thurberianum are deep rooted and complete most of their growth in the late spring, and P. secunda is shallow rooted and completes most of its growth in the late winter and early spring.

 Perennial grass ecosystems are less prone to burning.
 B. tectorum has been historically thought to create a positive feedback loop.
-However, Taylor et al. (2014) suggests that fire alone does not promote B. tectorum.
-If an area burns, the B. tectorum cover and biomass does not increase as was once thought, but recovers to previous levels.
+However, Taylor, et al. (2014) suggest that fire alone does not promote B. tectorum.
+If an area burns, the B. tectorum cover and biomass do not increase as was once thought, but recover to previous levels.
 Increased fires, because of B. tectorum, may serve to maintain, not increase, the B. tectorum population by preventing the natives from establishing.